Dr Choo Bok Ai

 MBChB (UK), MRCP (UK), FRCR (UK), FAMS

 Dr Choo graduated from the University of Aberdeen, UK in 1998 and went on to obtain his postgraduate internal medicine training qualification from the London Royal College of Physicians in 2002.
 He completed his clinical oncology specialist training in 2007 in Birmingham, UK, and is a Fellow of the UK Royal College of Radiologists.
-He joined the Academy of Medicine Singapore as a Fellow in 2013 and is currently the Vice Chairman of the Chapter of Radiation Oncology.
+He joined the Academy of Medicine Singapore as a Fellow in 2013 and is currently the Chairman of the Chapter of Radiation Oncology.
 Dr Choo was the 2011 treasurer of the Singapore Society of Oncology and an Assistant Professor in Medicine at the Yong Loo Lin School of Medicine, National University of Singapore, from 2011-2018.

 Dr Choo was the principal investigator in three cervical cancer clinical and translational trials and a co-investigator in nine others.
-As part of these trials, he successfully obtained grants from the National Cancer Institute Singapore, Terry Fox and the New Investigator Grant from the National Medical Research Council Singapore.
+As part of these trials, he obtained grants from the National Cancer Institute Singapore, Terry Fox and the New Investigator Grant from the National Medical Research Council Singapore.
 He has published over 25 peer review articles in medical journals and wrote the chapter on clinical research in the Encyclopaedia of Radiation Oncology.
-He speaks regularly at local, regional and international meetings.
+He also speaks at local, regional and international meetings.

-Dr Choo has a strong commitment to patient care from diagnosis to treatment and beyond.
+Dr Choo has a commitment to patient care from diagnosis to treatment and beyond.
 In 2010, he established the NCIS Nasopharyngeal Cancer Patient Support Group, of which he was the medical advisor, and started the Befriender’s peer-to-peer supportive service.
 In 2016, he founded the Singapore Sarcoma Support Group and acted as the medical advisor.
 He organises yearly public forums to raise cancer awareness and was awarded the Singapore Patient Advocate Award in 2016 for his work in patient supportive services.
-In 2018, he received the highest accolade in the Healthcare Humanity award with an honourable mention and a medal from the President of Singapore.
+In 2018, he received the Healthcare Humanity award with an honourable mention and a medal from the President of Singapore.